 We may play different roles in the research process but we are one community.
 It’s important that we all feel ownership and be proud of the scientific achievements that we make together.
 It’s superb that the creation of a PPIP panel will formally recognise this; putting the PBC community (i.e. scientists, patients, families, friends) together in the drawing room when designing the studies of the future.

 In the short time since PPIP was established the panel has already had an incredible impact.
-The panel have provided invaluable feedback to our first ever Early Career Fellowship applicants by engaging with applicans online to discuss the lay summaries - an essential part of the application.
+The panel have provided invaluable feedback to our first ever Early Career Fellowship applicants by engaging with applicants online to discuss the lay summaries - an essential part of the application.

 We have written a PPI Guide for Researchers to help you start on your journey to involving the primary bone cancer patient community in your research grant application.
 If you have any questions about the guide or more general queries, please do not hesitate to contact our research team at [email protected] who can support you.